alexaitken/synapse/readme.md

   gateway

+  # The repository gets cool things injected, like locking and an event bus
   simple_repository :account_repository do
     use_aggregate_type Account
   end

-  # Register your command handler so it can be subscribed to the command bus
+  # Register your command handler so it can be subscribed to the command bus and get its own
+  # dependencies injected upon creation
   factory :account_command_handler, :tag => :command_handler do
     AccountCommandHandler.new
   end